pandrum/equigen/README.md

 ```

-### 6. split.py
+### 6. split.py (Optional)
-This script uses the `split-folders` library to split the images in the 'equigen_album_images' folder into training, validation, and test sets.
-The split is done in a 70:15:15 ratio.
+This script uses the `split-folders` library to split the images in the 'equigen_album_images' folder into training, validation, and test set with the chosen split ratio.

 ## Usage
 To run the scripts in the correct order, use the following commands: